GClunies/noaa_coops/README.md

 and [Metadata](https://tidesandcurrents.noaa.gov/mdapi/latest/) APIs.

-This package is an evolution of [py_noaa](https://github.com/GClunies/py_noaa).
+This package is an evolution of [py_noaa](https://github.com/GClunies/py_noaa), the main addition being the creation of a `Station` class that is central to
- The main addition being the creation of a `Station` class that is central to `noaa_coops`.
+ `noaa_coops` and provides distinct advantages over `py_noaa`.

 ## Use
 ---

-All data and metadata is handled using a `Station` class with methods for retriving metadata, observed data, and predicted data.
+All data and metadata is handled using a `Station` class with methods and attributes for retrieving metadata, observed data, and predicted data.

 ### Getting Metadata